Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Unum is one of the oldest insurance companies in the United States, having first offered insurance prior to the Civil War.
 It became the first disability insurance provider in the United States in 1939.

-- Online tools to help users choose the right policy: Users can answer questions online to find out which disability policy is right for them.
+Online tools to help users choose the right policy: Users can answer questions online to find out which disability policy is right for them.

-- Covers childbirth as well as short-term illnesses: People who cannot work while pregnant or due to complications of childbirth can take advantage of short-term disability benefits.
+Covers childbirth as well as short-term illnesses: People who cannot work while pregnant or due to complications of childbirth can take advantage of short-term disability benefits.

-- Individual supplement available: Consumers who depend on commissions or bonuses at work can purchase supplemental insurance to protect them in the event of a disabling condition.
+Individual supplement available: Consumers who depend on commissions or bonuses at work can purchase supplemental insurance to protect them in the event of a disabling condition.

-- Group plans for employers: Many users can purchase this insurance through their employers.
+Group plans for employers: Many users can purchase this insurance through their employers.

 Offers clear information online: Users can find out exactly what each policy covers by looking at the company's website.

-Unum Insurance Company Company Profile
+Unum Insurance Company Company Information

 - Company Name: